Lucerne Festival

 Lucerne Festival is one of the leading international festivals in the world of classical music and presents a series of classical music festivals based in Lucerne, Switzerland.
 Founded in 1938 by Ernest Ansermet and Walter Schulthess, it currently produces three festivals per year.
-Since 1999, Michael Haefliger has been its Executive and Artistic Director.
-Starting in January 2026, Sebastian Nordmann will take over the directorship of Lucerne Festival.
+From 1999 to 2025, Michael Haefliger was its executive and artistic director.
+Since January 2026, Sebastian Nordmann has been director of Lucerne Festival.

 Each festival features resident orchestras and soloists alongside guest performances from international ensembles and artists.
 The central festival takes place in summer from mid-August to mid-September and offers a widely varied range of approximately 100 concerts and related events primarily at the Lucerne Culture and Congress Centre (KKL) designed by Jean Nouvel.

 History

 The festival started with the so-called "Concert de Gala" in the gardens of Richard Wagner's villa at Tribschen in 1938 conducted by Arturo Toscanini, who had formed an orchestra with members of different orchestras and soloists from around Europe.
 In the 1940s the Swiss Festival Orchestra (Schweizerische Festspielorchester) was founded from members of the elite Swiss orchestras, which became a central part of the festival known since 1943 as the Internationalen Musikfestwochen Luzern (IMF).

 In 2000 the Internationale Musikfestwochen Luzern (IMF) was renamed as Lucerne Festival.
-Each festival features resident orchestras and soloists alongside guest performances from international ensembles and artists, in 2019 including the Berlin Philharmonic, Royal Concertgebouw Orchestra, Vienna Philharmonic, Bernard Haitink, Anne-Sophie Mutter and Sir Simon Rattle.
+Each festival features resident orchestras and soloists alongside guest performances from international ensembles and artists, in 2019 including the Berlin Philharmonic, Royal Concertgebouw Orchestra, Vienna Philharmonic, Bernard Haitink, Anne-Sophie Mutter and Simon Rattle.
 Since the 1970s the annual festivals are organized around different themes.